PythonMilano/Pycon9/conference_recap.md

 - There's an APM server is an opensource project written in Go, this converts the performance information collected by APM agents into data to send to an ES cluster.
 - The APM agents, are open source too, these are libraries written in different languages used to send performance data to APM servers.
 These agents are available for Django, Flask and NodeJs.
 Java support is Beta.
 - For flask is possible to install with pip the elastic-apm-flask package.

+### (EN) Python and the automatic astromical photografy.
+Attendee: keobox
+We already seen this in PyMi in November 2017, but it was a pleasure to listen this again during the PyBeer!
+Showing this during the PyBeer was necessary since we need the dark, since this talk was again a big demo of AstroScheduler, the Python application that Nicola wrote to make his own astronomical observatoty automatic: this means the observatory is able to take pictures of Galaxies and other astronomical objects "alone", drive by a script.
+Great talk.
+The only issue was that the venue was too noisy and not all attendand where able to listen well.
+#### Takeaways
+- Everything is possible!